-Based on our professional judgment we determined the materiality for the financial statements as a whole at EUR 50,000 (2015/2016: EUR 50,000).
-The materiality is determined with reference to profit before tax (1.5%).
-We consider profit before tax as the most appropriate benchmark as it shows the financial performance of the Company.
-We have also taken into account misstatements and/or possible misstatements that in our opinion are material for qualitative reasons for the users of the financial statements.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 50,000 (2017/2018: EUR 50,000).
+The materiality is determined with reference to shareholders' equity (0.6%).
+We consider shareholders' equity as the most appropriate benchmark as the Company is in the process of liquidation and shareholders' equity reflects the amounts attributable to the owners of the Company.
+We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Supervisory Board that misstatements in excess of EUR 2,500, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Supervisory Board that misstatements in excess of EUR 2,500 which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.